gianzav/ogmready/README.md

             # Data property, functional by default
             "id": DataPropertyMapping("id", primary_key=True),
             "name": DataPropertyMapping("name"),

             # functional = False means that the property is a Set
+            # we can pass a tuple (name, namespace) to say that a name is in a
+            # different namespace than the default one
             "colors": DataPropertyMapping(("color", other_namespace), functional=False)
         }
         # Specify the domain and ontology classes to perfom the mapping